 Another example: If you are told that humans can fly without wings and other outward aids, study the evidence.
 That is the staunch thing to do.
 [Levitation]

 Those who believe or disbelieve blindly, do not deal well enough with the issues at hand.
-"Twin fools; the one believes all, the other nothing" is the proverbial judgement.
-So it behoves us to study fit and great evidence.
+"Twin fools; the one believes all, the other nothing (American)."
+It behoves us to study fit and great evidence.
 For example, the many attested stories of Catholics who have been observed levitating or flying.
 Milarepa too.

 Besides, it matters to learn from animals.
 Human beings can learn to observe animals and birds and reptiles and learn a lot from them.
 Some proverb contain such learning, but not all of them.
 Prejudice is into a large number of proverbs too.

 If a parrot talks, it is at times surprising.

 The Sanskrit work Markandeya Purana (Pargiter 1904) tells of birds talking together about deep issues.
 Can birds talk and not just parrot?
 There is evidence that some birds do, and some count too.
 Crows are among them.
 [More]

 In Chinese, 'bat' is called "Fu".
 That is the same sound as "blessing" or "happiness" in Chinese.
 So to the Chinese the bat symbolizes blessing, luck, happiness and long life.
 And to the British, a black cat across the road signals good fortune.

 Learn from the bat not to be found flying about in the air in a circus tent for someone else, for no money and no acclaim on your part.
 Instead, try and find out where the money goes and to what ends.
 Esteem in this world tends to follow the money flow.

 Bats fly about in the air at twilight hours – few notice them at it.

 If most humans learn to fly, they might complicate matters, to the end that free movements are regulated.
 Then some amount of freedom has been taken away.
 What follows car crashes and drone invasions may furnish good examples.